 Originally I was very much a non-scientist, it was my worst subject at school.
 My interest in it has developed over the years and I will now readily share my enthusiasm for science with my friends (or anyone else who will listen!).
 Many of my own friends have now become members and staunch supporters of Friends.

-I hope I have also helped Friends not only to grow, but also to 'spread our wings' a little by organising trips further afield, such as Diamond Light, STFC, and the inaugural Friends visit to CERN in April 2013.
-These visits have proved hugely popular and I hope to help initiate some more for our future programmes.
+I hope I have also helped Friends not only to grow, but also to 'spread our wings' a little by organising trips further afield, such as Diamond Light, STFC, and international Friends scientific tours to CERN, Darmsdtat and Lieden.
+These visits have proved hugely popular and I hope to help initiate many more for our future programmes.

 Roderick Rhys Jones - Emeritus Chair